anjalee-kulasinghe/portfolio-project3-Hangman/README.md

   - Regular Updates: Keep the game content fresh by regularly updating the word database, introducing new features, or hosting events.
 4. Learning and Improvement:
   - Feedback Mechanism: Provide immediate feedback on each guessed letter, indicating whether it is correct or incorrect.
-  - Score Tracking: Implement a scoring system to track and display players' scores, encouraging healthy competition.
+  - Score Tracking: Implement a scoring system to track and display players' scores.
 5. Motivation for Improvement:
   - Achievements and Rewards: Introduce achievements or rewards for reaching milestones, encouraging players to strive for continuous improvement.
 6. Accessibility: